Rethinking Biotin and Hoof Nutrition - are we missing the bigger picture?

 Biotin gets a lot of hype for hooves - but it’s not the cure-all we thought.
 If your horse struggles with hoof quality, it’s far more likely down to low protein, poor-quality forage, lack of essential nutrients like zinc, copper and methionine, or gut health issues.

-Most horses should make all the biotin they need in their gut.
+Many horses are capable of producing significant amounts of biotin naturally within the hindgut when fibre intake and microbial health are well supported.
 Feeding synthetic biotin on top - especially as a standalone - is often unnecessary and sometimes counterproductive.
 Instead, we should focus on the full nutritional picture.

 Where the biotin story started